aaronsaray/phone-status/README.md

 ## Slack

 When the headset is **undocked** the status will be updated to 'On a call' with a telephone emoji.
 When the headset is **docked** the status will be cleared and so will the emoji.

 ## Using This

+### Installation

+- Copy `.env.example` to `.env`
+- Alter any environment variables.
+For example, you can get your Slack Web token [here](https://api.slack.com/custom-integrations/legacy-tokens).

+### Running

 I suggest using forever to run the app.